HPSoftware/sdk-extension/README.md

 Extension of ALMOctaneJavaRESTSDK

 ## DISCONTINUED
-Code moved, now be part of the man [SDK](https://github.com/HPSoftware/ALMOctaneJavaRESTSDK)
+Code moved, now be part of the main [SDK](https://github.com/HPSoftware/ALMOctaneJavaRESTSDK)